rafarq/pushIP/README.md

 If you want to know more about crontab to setup another configuration, please refer to:
 * [Explanation 1](http://www.adminschoice.com/crontab-quick-reference)
 * [Explanation 2](http://crontab.org)

+### 5. Me
+I'm @rafarq on twitter.
+I would appreciate to know about you If you find this script useful for you.